dheerajpreddy/SMAI-Mini-Project-1/statement.md

   vs the number of principal components used to reconstruct.
 Include this plot in your submission.
 (Use a reasonable range for number of components)

-- Decide $N$, the number of principal components required such that the reconstructed images will have mean squared error less than 20% over all train images.
-Display those $N$ principal components as reconstructed images.
-You will see some base structures of the faces.
-Include these images in your report.

 - Use scatterplots to examine how the images are clustered in the 1D, 2D and 3D space using the required number of principal components.